 Last but not least, like with any good free-motion machine, the Singer 9960 comes with a detachable extension table to support the weight of your quilts, resulting in more even stitches.*** I HOPE YOU ENJOYED ALL THE INFORMATION.
 I’LL BE ADDING EXTENDED REVIEWS ON THE FOLLOWING DAYS, SO FEEL FREE TO COME BACK SOON.
 HAVE THE GREATEST DAY ***

 Some other articles you may want to read:

-Yes, you can!
+Yes, it can!
 You can use your regular machine by changing into a free-motion quilt foot and dropping the feed dogs.
 If your machine can’t drop the feed dogs you can always trick it.
-Place some kind of plastic piece on top of them and keep it stuck with a few pieces of tape.
+Place a piece of plastic on top of the feed dogs and keep it stuck with a few strips of tape.
 Now you’ll be able to move the fabric around the way you want.

-Nevertheless, if you can afford a specific quilting machine the task will become easier and you’ll save loads of time and patience.
-Check the best sewing machines for quilting.
+Even so, if you can afford a specific quilting machine for free-motion, the task will become much easier, and you will save a lot of time and effort.

 There are many sewing machines that are prepared for quilting.
-However, we have selected the best sewing machines for quilting on the market for you.
+However, we’ve hand-picked the best sewing machines for quilting on the market for you.
 Check them out!

 Of course, there isn’t just one.
 You can, however, get a sneak peek at the best quilting sewing machines used by professionals at home.
 Perhaps you’ll be inspired!